If you are running a website, there are most likely going to be plenty of images there.

 - Google *Advanced* Image Search (Oddly, there’s no “Usage Rights” option in the sidebar of general image search interface but luckily you can access it using the “Advanced” search option)

-An image file name is crucial when it comes to ranking an image in Google Image search results (though it’s not the only factor as well.
-See this case study on photo optimization).
+An image file name is crucial when it comes to ranking an image in Google Image search results.
 I’ve seen a huge boost of image search traffic each time I pick a good name for my image.
 Here’s what has always worked like a charm:

 Mind that traditionally, search engines read a hyphen in URLs and file names as a “space” – that doesn’t mean Google won’t understand an underscore, an actual space or other characters there, but a hyphen is the most natural and straightforward way to go with.